rundeck/docs/docs/learning/howto/config-sn-nodesource.md

-# Configure ServiceNow&reg; CMDB Node Source
+# Configure ServiceNow CMDB Node Source

 The ServiceNow&reg; Node Source brings CMDB entries into Rundeck as Nodes.
 This exercise shows how to configure and use some key features of that Node Source.